stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 If you ever find yourself troubleshooting “works on my machine” problems, that is a clear sign that the four stages of this process are likely not as separate as they should be.
 Forcing your team to use a CI server may often seem like a lot of upfront work, but once running, you’ll see that the “one build, many deploys” pattern works.

-Once you have confidence that your codebase will work anywhere it should, and you no longer fear production releases, you will start to see some of the truly amazing benefits of adopting the cloud-native philosophy, like continuous deployment and releases that happen hours after a checkin rather than months.
+Once you have confidence that your codebase will work anywhere it should, and you no longer fear production releases, you will start to see some of the truly amazing benefits of adopting the cloud-native philosophy, like continuous deployment and releases that happen hours after a commit rather than months.

 #### Release

 In the cloud-native world, the release is typically done by pushing to your cloud environment.
 The output of the build stage is combined with environment- and app-specific configuration information to produce another immutable artifact, a release.

-Releases need to be unique, and every release should ideally be tagged with some kind of unique ID, such as a timestamp or an autoincrementing number.
+Releases need to be unique, and every release should ideally be tagged with some kind of unique ID, such as a timestamp or an auto-incremented number.
 Thinking back to the 1:many relationship between builds and releases, it makes sense that releases should not be tagged with the build ID.

 Let’s say that your CI system has just built your application and labeled that artifact build-1234.
 The CI system might then release that application to the dev, staging, and production environments.
-The scheme is up to you, but each of those releases should be unique because each one combined the original build with environmentspecific configuration settings.
+The scheme is up to you, but each of those releases should be unique because each one combined the original build with environment specific configuration settings.

 If something goes wrong, you want the ability to audit what you have released to a given environment and, if necessary, to roll back to the previous release.
 This is another key reason for keeping releases both immutable and uniquely identified.